USS Yorktown (CG-48): History

 Yorktown served as Flagship for Commander, Task Group 4.1, during counter-drug operations in the Caribbean in May–July 1993.
 In August 1993, Yorktown participated in the joint military exercise Solid Stance in the North Atlantic.
 Yorktown's operations through the end of 1993 included an October–November excursion to the Caribbean to support the United Nations embargo of Haiti.
 In April–May 1994, Yorktown returned to the Caribbean as Force Air Warfare Commander during joint Exercise Agile Provider.
 While in the Caribbean, Yorktown served as flagship for Commander, Destroyer Squadron Six, coordinating a six-ship, twenty-six missile exercise.
 In the summer of 1994, Yorktown achieved a resounding score of 101 during naval gunfire support qualification.

 In August 1994 Yorktown set sail for the Adriatic Sea as flagship for Commander, Standing Naval Force Atlantic, in support of the United Nations embargo of the Federal Republic of Yugoslavia.
 During this six-month deployment, Yorktown served as the Air Warfare Commander for the Adriatic Sea, participating in a joint task force of ships from the United States and eight European nations.
 In May–June 1995, Yorktown proceeded south to serve as Air Warfare Commander for the Caribbean Sea in support of counter-narcotics operations.

 In May 1997 Yorktown (with a reduced crew aboard) completed a five-month counter-narcotic deployment in the Caribbean followed by tests with George Washington and her accompanying Cruiser-Destroyer Group 2.
 During these periods Navy Manpower and Analysis Center (NAVMAC) conducted a detailed review of manpower requirements, and the Operational Test and Evaluation Force verified the ship's ability to meet all required operational capabilities in the projected operating environment doctrine for Ticonderoga-class cruisers.

-On 21 September 1997, a division by zero error on board the USS Yorktown (CG-48) Remote Data Base Manager brought down all the machines on the network, causing the ship's propulsion system to fail.
+On 21 September 1997, a division by zero error on board the Yorktown Remote Data Base Manager brought down all the machines on the network, causing the ship's propulsion system to fail.

 On 25 September 1999 Yorktown departed Pascagoula for a four-month counter-narcotic deployment in the Caribbean.
 Before beginning patrolling efforts, Yorktown embarked staff members from Commander, Second Fleet.
 Supported by the helicopter detachment, the Second Fleet staff surveyed and photographed another island being considered as a potential replacement for training exercises if the Navy was unable to continue at Vieques Island, Puerto Rico.
 The ship made port calls in Jamaica, Aruba, Cartagena, Rodman, Manta and Cozumel.
-During this deployment the USS Yorktown was the last U.S. warship to transit the Panama Canal prior to it being turned over to Panama.
+During this deployment, Yorktown was the last U.S. warship to transit the Panama Canal prior to it being turned over to Panama.